6 RRSP tax advantages to discover

 “Each person can withdraw up to $20,000 over up to four consecutive years, but not more than $10,000 in a single year.
 A couple can withdraw up to $40,000 to jointly finance the return to school of one of the spouses.”

 6. Use your RRSP to start over if you separate

 The Home Buyers’ Plan (HBP) is not just for first-time home buyers or for persons who have not owned a home for four years prior to the purchase.
 With the HBP, your RRSP could also be used in the event of a separation, for instance.

 “Under certain conditions, a person who is divorced or ending their conjugal relationship may withdraw up to $35,000 from their RRSP to buy back their share of the home from their former spouse or purchase a new home.”

 See Complete list of HBP requirements the Government of Canada’s website.

 An RRSP can be a financial tool for preparing for retirement and financing certain life plans starting today.
-Don’t hesitate to talk to your advisor.
-Depending on your plans, your advisor can guide you and you could benefit from some of these strategies on your next tax return.
+Don’t hesitate to talk to your advisor if you need help.